jddelia/WonderQ/README.md

 ## Scaling

-This system can be scaled by adding more servers.
+This system can be scaled by adding more servers and balancing traffic, to handle increased load.
+It can also be scaled vertically, by increasing server capacity.